GRADES 6 to 8 | 2023-2024

 What is your goal?

-Your goal is to collaborate, explore, and have FUN while earning points for your school to receive The 2020–2021 Fairchild Challenge Award which will be presented at the awards ceremony tentatively scheduled for Saturday, May 15, 2021 at Fairchild.
+Your goal is to collaborate, explore, and have FUN while earning points for your school to receive The 2023–2024 Fairchild Challenge Award.
+Our Awards Ceremony will take place on Saturday, May 18, 2024 at Fairchild.
 Schools receiving The Fairchild Challenge Award for five or ten consecutive years become a Fairchild Challenge School of Excellence and receive a banner to hang proudly at their school.
-Additionally, the 16 top-scoring schools will be awarded cash prizes of up to $1,500 to support environmental programs at their school.
+Additionally, the top-scoring schools will be awarded cash prizes of up to $1,500 to support environmental programs at their school.

 What is our goal?